 - Students who have a WCSU Banner ID number can register online with AAS through the following link: https://wcsu-accommodate.symplicity.com/public_accommodation/.
 Alternatively, students can complete a hard copy Accommodation Intake Form

 - Obtain appropriate documentation of your disability. (see Documentation Guidelines)

 - Submit the Accommodation Intake Form along with supporting documentation to AAS.
-Information can be submitted by fax, mail, e-mail or in person.
+Information can be submitted by fax, mail, e-mail, or in person.
 To allow for processing prior to classes, the Accommodation Intake Form should be submitted at least 4 weeks prior to the start of the semester.

-- You will be contacted through WCSU e-mail or phone by the Director informing you on your next steps or to schedule a student intake meeting.
+- You will be contacted through WCSU e-mail or phone by the Director informing you of your next steps or to schedule a student intake meeting.
 You can schedule a meeting by calling the office at (203) 837-8225, by TTY at (203) 837-3235, or by stopping by the office located in White Hall room 005.

 - After meeting with the Director and being approved for accommodations, it will be your responsibility to request accommodations each semester by contacting the office prior to the start of classes.
 Preferably two-three weeks before the start of the semester.
 Accommodations are not retroactive and are not automatically put in place.

 Do I have to do anything else if I sent my documentation in with my application to WCSU?

 Yes.
 Your documentation needs to be provided directly to AAS along with a completed Accommodation Intake Form.
 Do not assume that a copy of your documentation was forwarded from Admissions or Health Services to AAS.
 It is your responsibility to submit this information directly to AAS.

 What accommodations and/or services can be made?